 Step 12 of AA is the culmination of a momentous spiritual and life-changing journey.
 The previous 11 steps have taught the participant humility, respect, fearlessness in owning their mistakes, the need for a higher power to help govern their lives, and the practices needed to maintain sobriety.

-Step 12 asks those who reach it to take what they have learned and send it forward onto to other addicts while never losing sight of their own addiction.
+Step 12 asks those who reach it to take what they have learned and send it forward onto other addicts while never losing sight of their own addiction.
 The 12th step prayer reads as follows:

-"try to carry the message to others."
+"Try to carry the message to others."

 Medical advisor